-ART 386 - Visual Communications II 4 hours.
+- ART 386 Visual Communications II 4 hours.
 Design is a profession based on concepts: on helping to define an opportunity, then developing a solution that will fulfill it.
 Subsequently, design includes the identification and management of the team that will bring it to life, whether the form is a product, communication, event, or place.
 From an entrepreneur designing an inventive new product, to an environmentalist designing a better way to interact with our national forests, the roles of design and marketing intermingle to form a cohesive team.
-This course puts together marketing students from the College of Business and design students, from the School of Art and Design into a union that investigates new opportunities in design.

-ART 388 - Methods in Electronic Arts 2 hours.
+This course puts together marketing students from the School of Business and design students, from the School of Art and Design into a union that investigates new opportunities in design. - ART 387 Introduction to 3D Modeling and Rapid Prototyping 2 hours.
+This course offers visualization and digital fabrication techniques using computer software and rapid prototyping equipment.
+Fundamental techniques in computer modeling using Rhino 3D software are covered.
+Through tutorials and in-class demonstrations, students learn to create 2D drawings and 3D objects.
+(Can be taken 3 times for credit) - ART 388 Methods in Electronic Arts 2 hours.
 This elective course is designed to introduce students to the primary software applications and concepts used in the preparation of a wide variety of print and digital media.
 The course will focus on acquiring the skills necessary to move easily between the most relevant page layout, imaging, video and sound software as well as developing skills in digital file and digital color management.
 This course is open to all students interested in expanding their knowledge and expertise of software used in the digital arts.
 It is strongly recommended for beginning as well as advanced students working in Design, Print Media, Sonic, Video and Interactive Arts.
-(Fall or Spring)

-ART 389 - Exhibition Design 2 hours.
+(Fall or Spring) - ART 389 Exhibition Design 2 hours.
 This course is an introduction to concepts, skills, and methods required to design and install exhibitions of contemporary art in professional museum and gallery settings.
 Topics covered include exhibition planning, concept design, technical lighting, and proper handling, storage, and installation of artwork.
 Student gain firsthand experience installing an exhibition at the Cohen Art Center and proposing a mock exhibition for the Fosdick-Nelson Gallery with drawings and scale models.
-Field trips to area museums and galleries provide additional opportunities to study and analyze exhibition design and to meet with professional museum and gallery preparatory and curatorial staff.
+Field trips to area museums and galleries provide additional opportunities to study and analyze exhibition design and to meet with professional museum and gallery preparatory and curatorial staff. - ART 390 Methods for Digital Output 2 hours.
+This course compliments ART 387-Intro to 3D modeling and Rapid Prototyping, allowing the student to acquire a practical application for 3D modeling through use of CAD (SolidWorks, Rhino), CAM (Delcam for SolidWorks, RhinoCam and Mastercam), and reverse engineering software (Rapidworks, Scanstudio).
+Students learn technical competency in contemporary technology for 3D fabrication.
+Prerequisite: ART 387 or ENGR 102.
+(Can be taken 3 times for credit) - ART 391 Introduction to Computer Aided Design 2 hours.
+This course introduces computer aided design (CAD) using Pro/Desktop software.
+Through inclass demonstrations and weekly assignments we learn basic modeling techniques that are universal to all CAD programs.